strawbees/learning-cms/README.md

 # open sudoers
 export VISUAL=vim; visudo
 ```
-And add the following line:
+Then add the following lines:
 ```
 deploy ALL=(ALL:ALL) NOPASSWD: /opt/bitnami/ctlscript.sh
+deploy ALL=(ALL:ALL) NOPASSWD: /bin/chmod
+deploy ALL=(ALL:ALL) NOPASSWD: /bin/chown
+deploy ALL=(ALL:ALL) NOPASSWD: /usr/bin/find
 ```
 Now on your local machine.
 Assuming you have your own *private* SSH key pair
 already generated (if not follow the "1.1 SSH keys from workstation to servers",